dol-sensors-A-S/dol.IoT.Integrator.Cli/resources/Integrator-API-getting-started.md

 ## Register new device (Claim device)

 All endpoints (except auth) require login and that our login is attached to an integrator.
 To register a new device, we "claim" it as ours.
 This means our integrator now "owns" this device.
 Data and status from the device will start being forwarded to the integrator queues.
+Without a claim on the devices most endpoints will return a failed request.

 `POST /api/devices/claim`
 ```json